-For us, dualities and trialities are always information theoretic [6][7], and Bose-Einstein condensation is fundamental to the localisation of mass in the cosmological neutrino vacuum, for which the quantum neutrino IR scale and its dual Planck scale underpin the Higgs mechanism [8].
-A supersymmetry between Standard Model fermions and bosons sends neutrinos to photons, and introduces the 24 dimensions of the Leech lattice as hidden structure for the Z boson, which is related to the non local states of the neutrino.
-As is well known, square roots of rest masses come in eigenvalue triplets with simple parameters, and we would like to complete the rest mass derivations with the scale ratios, starting with a $\sqrt{Z/\nu_R}$ ratio close to the number of short vectors for a certain lattice in high dimensions.
+For us, dualities and trialities are always information theoretic [7][8], and Bose-Einstein condensation is fundamental to the localisation of mass in the cosmological neutrino vacuum, for which the quantum neutrino IR scale and its dual Planck scale underpin the Higgs mechanism [9].
+The supersymmetry between Standard Model fermions and bosons introduces the 24 dimensions of the Leech lattice as hidden structure for the Z boson, which is related to the non local states of the neutrino.
+As is well known, square roots of rest masses come in eigenvalue triplets with simple parameters, and we hope to complete the rest mass derivations with the scale ratios, starting with a $\sqrt{Z/\nu_R}$ ratio close to the number of short vectors for a certain lattice in high dimensions.

 There are no classical string manifolds and no supersymmetric partners.
-In fact, the quantum topos perspective aims to reformulate \mathbb{R} and \mathbb{C} using higher dimensional categories, matching the combinatorics of categorical polytopes to generalised discrete root systems using canonical rings to define CFTs.
+In fact, the quantum topos perspective aims to reformulate $\mathbb{R}$ and $\mathbb{C}$ using higher dimensional categories, matching the combinatorics of categorical polytopes to generalised discrete root systems using canonical rings to define CFTs.